 - Focal hyperhidrosis is the more common type involving excessive sweating on the feet, hands and, in about 30 – 40% of cases, the armpits.
 The face may also be affected, but less often.
-Even less common is gustatory hyperhidrosis, when sweating on the face is triggered by hot or spicy food.
-Botox® is recommended for the treatment of focal hyperhidrosis affecting the armpits (axillary hyperhidrosis) when other treatments have not worked.
+Even less common is gustatory hyperhidrosis, when sweating on the face is triggered by hot or spicy food. ® Botox treatment is recommended for focal hyperhidrosis affecting the armpits (axillary hyperhidrosis) when other treatments did not work.

 - Generalised hyperhidrosis affects the whole body.
 It is much less common and is usually caused by another illness such as an infection, diabetes or when the thyroid gland is overactive.
-The excessive sweating usually stops when the illness is treated.
+This usually stops after successful excessive sweating treatments.

 It has been estimated that up to 1% of the population has some form of hyperhidrosis.
 It usually starts during the teens and twenties.

-It is not known why some people are affected and others are not.
-About ⅓ to ½ of people with hyperhidrosis have a relative with a similar problem, suggesting that there may be a genetic cause.
+It is not known why some people have excessive sweating and others not.
+About ⅓ to ½ of people with hyperhidrosis have a relative with a similar problem, suggesting that there may be a genetic cause to excessive sweating.

 Hyperhidrosis is caused by overactivity of one type of sweat gland, the eccrine gland.
 These glands are found virtually all over the body surface but they are concentrated on the palms of the hands, the soles of the feet and in the armpits.

 Many things can trigger normal sweating and this is also true for hyperhidrosis – it is just the amount of sweating that varies.

 - Alcohol, coffee or tea, smoking, hot or spicy food